 The renewable energy sector has been rapidly growing since the government introduced the FIT programme in 2012.
-The government announced in 2015 that renewable energy will represent 22-24% of domestic electricity generation by 2030 – a significant increase from around 14% in 2015.
+The government continues to implement various measures to make renewable energy a main power source amid global decarbonisation trends.

 Offshore wind power is considered to be essential for the further growth of renewable energy in Japan, since three-quarters of Japan’s land is mountainous and the remaining flatlands are densely populated, but Japan has approximately 29,751 km of coastline.

 The government has been introducing various policy measures, including legislation to establish new rules for the use of offshore areas, to promote offshore wind power.
-Although only a few pilot offshore wind farms are operating in Japan, there are more offshore wind projects being planned and many of them are currently in the process of environment impact assessment (EIA) (see further below).
-Thus, the offshore wind market in Japan is expected to grow in the next few years, with the Japan Wind Power Association setting a 37 GW goal by FY 2050.
+Although only a few pilot offshore wind farms are operating in Japan, there are more offshore wind projects being planned and many of them are currently in the process of environment impact assessment (EIA); see further below.
+Thus, the offshore wind market in Japan is expected to grow in the next few years, with the government setting targets of 10 GW by 2030 and 30–45 GW by 2050.

 In February 2020, Marubeni and other co-sponsors announced the financial close of an offshore wind project in two port areas in Akita Prefecture with an aggregate capacity of approximately 140 MW.
 Once completed, the project is expected to be the first large-scale and commercial-basis offshore wind project in Japan.

-Although most ongoing commercial offshore wind projects have adopted fixed-foundation turbines, the development of floating wind farms is also highly anticipated because shallow waters are limited in the Japanese coast.
+Although most ongoing commercial offshore wind projects have adopted fixed-foundation turbines, the development of floating wind farms is also highly anticipated because shallow waters are limited on the Japanese coast.

 New legal framework for the use of offshore areas

-In December 2019, the government designated an area off the coast of Goto City, Nagasaki Prefecture, as the first Promotion Zone.
-In June 2020, the government issued a request for proposal and commenced a bidding process under the General Marine Act.
+In December 2019, the government designated an area off the coast of Goto City, Nagasaki Prefecture, as the first promotion zone, and issued a request for proposal and commenced a bidding process under the General Marine Act in June 2020.

-Projects are under way; regulations are being set.
+Projects are under way and regulations are being set.
 The Japanese offshore wind market is ready to emerge.

 Although there are some hurdles for developing offshore wind farms in Japan, the government is continuing its efforts to promote offshore wind power.
-Investors and banks have also expressed a positive stance towards offshore wind projects.
+Investors and banks have also expressed a positive stance towards this form of alternative energy.

 Current Circumstances for Other Renewable Energies